Fauna of Saskatchewan: Mammals - Mammal fauna

 The Moist Mixed Grassland ecoregion is characterized by white-tailed deer, pronghorn (Antilocapra americana), coyote, rabbit, American badger (Taxidea taxus), red bat (Lasiurus borealis) and ground squirrel such as black-tailed prairie dog (Cynomys ludovicianus).
 Animal populations of the Mixed Grassland enumerate pronghorn, white-tailed and mule deer, long-eared myotis (Myotis evotis), small-footed myotis (Myotis subulatus), jack rabbit, coyote, Richardson's ground squirrel.
 The only Canadian site of black-tailed prairie dog is in the Mixed Grassland prairie ecoregion.
 The raised elevation of the Cypress Upland results in white spruce and aspen forests and an ecoregion more resembling the boreal forested areas than the prairielands.
 Moose, pronghorn, mule and white-tailed deer, elk, rabbit, and ground squirrel coyote are common in this ecoregion.

 Birds - avifauna

-Across Saskatchewan there are breeding, wintering, migration, breeding and wintering, and summering (non-breeding) grounds for 414 species of birds.(recorded 1998) migrants follow flyways which can be determined by banding.
+As of 2017, there were 436 species of birds that have been observed in Saskatchewan.
+The most unique birds to Saskatchewan are the Whooping crane, Baird's sparrow, Lark bunting, Greater sage-grouse, Sprague's pipit, and the Burrowing owl - each of which are more than 20 times more likely to be seen in the province than the rest of Canada.